Z0eDu/3400-group6/mi2/README.md

 <img src="https://docs.google.com/uc?id=0B0-yVGdr0EwoRjU3d09LZmdVdjQ" width="350"> <img src="https://docs.google.com/uc?id=0B0-yVGdr0EwoaGQ1OGxUNnFHbTA" width="350">

 The signals were not as good as we wanted them to be.
-Even from close distance, some of the signals only showed a small peak.
+Even from close distance, the signals were not as good as when we conncted the phototransistor to the frequency generator.

 ## Work Distribution